IC Student Employment Handbook

 For purposes of this policy, “Full Time Students” are defined as students enrolled in more than six (6) credit hours.

 All Student Employees, regardless of status, are paid on an hourly basis and they will earn at least the New York State minimum wage, as outlined in the Student Compensation Structure, reviewed and updated annually.
-Any variation from the standard salary structure should be approved by the division’s appropriate Dean/VP.
+Any variation from the standard salary structure should be approved by the student employment specialist.

 Salary Increases

-Student Supervisors have the discretion to give students raises or start them out at a higher wage.
+Student Supervisors have the discretion to give students raises or start them out at a higher wage within the appropriate pay band.
 Raises are not guaranteed.

 Students holding positions defined within the Student Employment Job Classification and Compensation Structure may be eligible for a salary adjustment based on performance.

 Student Supervisors are responsible for reviewing individual performance, providing training, guidance, and feedback on a regular basis to their student assistants.
-Providing there is appropriate documentation regarding performance, student employees may receive up to a preapproved 2% by the VP, increase in pay for the following academic term.
-Salary increases should only occur at the start of the fall academic year based on performance from the previous year, and or added responsibilities.
-Student supervisors should submit salary increase proposals through the IC HR Cloud for VP and HR review and approval.
+Providing there is appropriate documentation regarding performance, student employees may receive up to a 1% increase based on performance while remaining within their current level (A, B, C, or D).
+Salary increases should only occur at the start of the fall academic year based on performance from the previous year..

 -